Station

 Yaesu FTM-400XDR

-Yaesu FT-3D and Diamond SRH519 antenna
+Yaesu FT-3D with a Diamond SRH519 antenna

-Yaesu FT-70D and Diamond SRH519 antenna
+Yaesu FT-70D with a Diamond SRH519 antenna

 Computers

-HP ProDesk 600 G3 Micro, Quad Core i5-7500T running Linux Mint 21 for CQRlog and radio control, RTL-SDR, and experiments
+HP ProDesk 600 G3 Micro, Quad Core i5-7500T running Linux Mint 21.3, my primary desktop.

-HP ProDesk 600 G3 Micro, Quad Core i5-7500T running Windows 10 Pro for RT Systems radio programming, Nextion programming, and GoPro video editing
+HP ProDesk 600 G3 Micro, Quad Core i5-7500T running Windows 10 Pro

 Software

 The Linux HP ProDesk is used for everything from logging and radio control, to digital HF modes and almost everything I do, with the Raspberry Pi as a backup.
 Ham-specific software includes CQRlog, CubicSDR, FreeDV, Gpredict, QSSTV, and WSJTX.
 There are a few other infrequently used programs as well.
-All three systems are connected via Barrier software, so only one keyboard and mouse is needed.
+All three systems can be connected via Barrier software, so only one keyboard and mouse is needed.
 Nice!

 No comments: